vaibhav211002/URL-Shortner/README.md

-# Create a README.md file content as a string and save it to a file for download
-readme_content = """
 # URL Shortener (MERN Stack)

 A full-stack URL shortening service with click tracking and analytics, built as a 4‑week remote internship project at PHICSIT.